 Freshness of tree

 Freshness is an obvious advantage of getting a real tree vs. artificial tree.
 If you can buy a tree from a Christmas Tree lot, it may be the best option, but there are also some other options including online.
-If a tree is bought elsewhere, such as from a retail lot, it is important to find out where the tree came from and when it was cut.
+If you buy a tree elsewhere, such as from a retail lot, it is important to find out where the tree came from and when it was cut.

 To determine the freshness of a tree, you’ll want observe it carefully to see that they look green and healthy, have a fragrant scent and the needles are moist and flexible.
 Obviously, if the needles appear dry or show browning, then that is a sign the tree isn’t very fresh.
-Likewise, if a large amount of green needles fall when a few branches of the tree are shaken, that’s also a sign that the tree isn’t the best one to buy.
+Likewise, if a large amount of green needles fall when a few branches of the tree are shaken, that’s also a sign that this isn’t the best tree to buy.
 When bent, the needles of fir trees should not break easily from the pressure, as that is a sign that the tree isn’t observing water and will likely not last throughout the season.